UNIVERSITY OF WASHINGTON

 ELIGIBILITY

 Any UW student is welcome to apply.
 Preference will be given to juniors and seniors.
 French language proficiency is not a requirement for this program.
-All courses will be taught in English.
+All courses are taught in English.
 It is not necessary to be a Music or French major to apply to this program.

-(NOTE: Due to increases in the exchange rate between the US Dollar and the Euro, this total program fee is subject to increase by as much as $500.
+(NOTE: Due to increases in the exchange rate between the US Dollar and the Euro, this total program fee is subject to increase/decrease.
 A final fee will be established before student applicants are required to commit to the program).

 The program fee does not include: